 Prerequisites: Russian 2 with a satisfactory grade or equivalent.
-Student develops and practices conversational skills in Russian pertaining to mundane situations and topics a person may encounter when traveling or living among a Russianspeaking community.
+Students develop and practice conversational skills in Russian pertaining to typical situations and topics a person may encounter when traveling or living among a Russian-speaking community.
 UC maximum credit: 4 units

-RUSSIAN 10 Russian Civilization 3 UNITS - (UC:CSU)
+RUSSIAN 10 Russian Civilization